-The Annual Review Report will detail your child’s progress across the year based on the IEP targets.
+The Annual Review Report will detail your child’s progress across the year based on the PDP (Personal Development Plan) targets.

 How regularly will I be updated on my child’s progress?

-At your child’s Annual Review meeting, the school identifies annual targets within key areas of personal development and prepares termly IEP targets (within the individual education plan), which we will ask you to contribute to, comment on and agree.
+At your child’s Annual Review meeting, the school identifies annual targets within key areas of personal development and prepares termly PDP targets, which we will ask you to contribute to, comment on and agree.
 Your child’s progress towards these targets is assessed and evaluated termly; they are then updated and will be sent home again for your approval.
 These will give you a clear indication of your child’s progress throughout the school year.

 If you ever have any questions or concerns regarding your child’s progress, you are welcome to come in and talk to us.